You will love this course.

 About Your Presenter

 Fr.
-Raymond F. Collins is a renowned expert on the New Testament.
-He is currently a visiting scholar in the Department of Religious Studies at Brown University, and he was formerly dean of the School of Religious Studies and professor of New Testament at Catholic University.
-He has also served as a member of the faculty of theology at the Katholieke Universiteit Leuven, where he was chair of the Programs in English, long-time editor of Louvain Studies, and rector of the American College.
+Raymond F. Collins, S.T.D., is a renowned expert on the New Testament and a visiting scholar in the Department of Religious Studies at Brown University.
+The former dean of the School of Religious Studies and professor of New Testament at The Catholic University of America, he has also served as a member of the faculty of theology at the Katholieke Universiteit Leuven in Belgium, where he was chair of the Programs in English, long-time editor of Louvain Studies, and rector of the American College.
 Fr.
 Collins earned his licentiate and doctoral degrees in Sacred Theology from the Katholieke Universiteit Leuven.

 He is the author and/or editor of twenty books on the New Testament, including An Introduction to the New Testament (1983) and major commentaries on First Corinthians (Sacra Pagina, 1999), 1 & 2 Timothy and Titus (New Testament Library, 2002), and Second Corinthians (Paideia, 2013).
 An associate editor of The Catholic Biblical Quarterly, Fr.
 Collins has contributed to The Encyclopedia of Religion, The New Jerome Biblical Commentary, The Encyclopedia of Religion, The Encyclopedia of Catholicism, The Anchor Bible Dictionary, and The New Interpreters’ Dictionary of the Bible.
 He has written more than two hundred articles for scholarly and pastoral journals.

 Praise for Raymond Collins

 “Fr.
 Ray Collins is one of the finest New Testament scholars in the English-speaking world. . . .
 Fr.
 Collins uses an easy and understandable style."